 New ideas can be raw and unpolished.
-Sometimes, the person to formulate it will be the last to realise potential risk or mistakes.
+Sometimes, the person to formulate it will be the last to realise potential risks or mistakes.
 Assigning a team to examine or evaluate new ideas will promote a working environment where everyone can give opinions without being judged or shut down.
 It will also keep the team intact while giving each one a chance to either create and evaluate.
-Rotating roles will also promote flexibility to every team members.
-It will gain them the experience and knowledge from the diverse roles they partake in.
+Rotating roles will also promote flexibility to every team member.
+They will gain experience and knowledge from the diverse roles they partake in.

 Let Them Go Beyond Their Expected Roles

 Divergence can encourage and push team members to see things from different perspectives.
 Giving them the opportunity to venture out from their skills will promote a constructive difference in their well-being and skillsets.
 However, it is essential to ensure that such divergence is not destructive, but rather practical.

 Constructive Response to Negativity

 Regardless of how bad the idea is or how disruptive the news your team might encounter, it is best to maintain positive communication and reaction.
 Overflowing negativity in one room can alter the mood and ambience in the workplace.
 Showing sincerity despite a bad idea or projecting positivity in the midst of a crisis will not lose track and understand that all of you are working towards one goal and that setbacks are normal.

 Rejecting feedback can be hard for both you and the person voicing out.
 It is vital to explain why you can’t go in that direction.
 Be more considerate of your response while showing appreciation for the effort.
 It will encourage them to keep voicing their opinions and not feel the need to retreat in secrecy.